 Oily skin is the skin type that’s most prone to developing acne-breakouts.
 The excess oil and sebum that oily skin produces is basically free food for all the acne-causing bacteria.
 However, this is somewhat a blessing in disguise, since, with oily skin, salicylic acid can really be put to the maximum effect.
 Oily skin goes through faster cycles of creating new skin cells and gluing them together, and salicylic acid possesses the ability to counter this.

 This type of skin, the oily one, is also very good at producing comedones, which then become blackheads and whiteheads.
 Salicylic acid disrupts this process by dissolving the sebum (skin oil) that clogs up the pores, thus breaking the chain of acne formation.
 Additionally, by removing all the dead skin cells, salicylic acid helps shrink enlarged pores, since these are often clogged by such debris.
-Any way you turn it, salicylic acid is perfect for oily skin.
+If you have oily skin and you want to learn more about it, check out our tips for people with oily skin.

 While salicylic acid is beneficial for all skin types, since it targets very specific processes on the skin, people with dry skin should be cautious.
 This is because dry skin, as the name might give it out, has a moisture deficiency.
 But what is moisture, exactly, when we refer to the skin?
 Is it merely the contents of water molecules in the surface layers of the skin?
 Or some microscopic, invisible film of water over the skin’s surface layer?